ursais/l10n-portugal/l10n_pt_account_invoicexpress/README.rst

 invoice is not allowed by the Portuguese Tax Authority.

-Legal transport documents ("Guias de Transporte" e "Guias de Remessa) are also supported through the extension module "l10n_pt_stock_invoicexpress".
+Legal transport documents ("Guias de Transporte" e "Guias de Remessa) are also supported through an extension module.
+For this please ensure that "l10n_pt_stock_invoicexpress" is installed.

 **Table of contents**